Choosing paper for children doesn’t have to be complicated! Here is the Artful Parent’s guide to picking the best paper for your kids’ art activities.

 Paper for the kids art easel

-I like the roll of easel paper offered by Discount School Supply the best so far of the ones I’ve tried.
-The paper is sturdy enough to paint on, unlike the easel paper from Melissa & Doug, which I think is on the flimsy side.
-The paper roll from IKEA is pretty good, too.
+We like the roll of easel paper offered by Discount School Supply the best so far of the ones we’ve tried.
+You can also find it on Amazon.
+The paper roll from IKEA is a good value and works just fine.

 Paper for children who want to work BIG

-We buy this brown contractor’s paper at Lowes for about $10 a roll.
+We love this roll of brown kraft paper.
 It’s super economical!
-We use this for big projects such as body tracing or when we want to cover the table with paper and have a family draw fest.
+We use it for big projects such as body tracing or when we want to cover the table with paper and have a family draw fest.

 Paper for children who like to work tiny